The Best Backpack Leaf Blowers For A Spotless Yard In 2022

-Yard chores are boring and tedious, especially when it’s nature’s uncontrollable downpour of leaves.
+Yard chores can be boring and tedious, especially when it comes to the cleanup of nature’s uncontrollable downpour of leaves.
 However, with the best backpack leaf blowers, yard work takes less than half a day.
 You can easily rake, pile mulch, and bag all at once.
-They are called backpack leaf blowers because you can sling them to your back for convenience.

 The Best Backpack Leaf Blower

-The Husqvarna 350BT makes it to the top of our list as the best backpack blower of 2019.
-Armed with an X-Torq engine, the Husqvarna reduces harmful exhaust emissions by up to 60% and increases fuel efficiency by up to 20%, so you save more money on gas.
-The two-stroke engine has a maximum power speed of 7500RPM, and up to 180MPH of airspeed through the blow tube.
+The Husqvarna 350BT makes the top of our list as the best backpack blower in the mid-price range.
+Armed with an X-Torq engine, the Husqvarna backpack leaf blower reduces harmful exhaust emissions by up to 60% and increases fuel efficiency by up to 20%, so you save more money on gas.
+The fuel-efficient two-stroke engine has a maximum power speed of 7500RPM, and up to 180MPH of airspeed through the blow tube.

-Gas-powered leaf blowers are usually heavier than battery-powered blowers, but at 22.5 pounds, the Husqvarna is relatively lightweight.
-Thanks to dampeners between the engine and chassis, the 350BT produces low vibrations that don’t stress your hands.
-With most gardening tools, you’ll need to get earplugs while using this blower.
-It has a noise level of 104 decibels and 94 decibels, which can be quite loud but better than most models.
+Gas-powered leaf blowers are usually heavier than battery-powered blowers, but at 23.2 pounds, the Husqvarna is relatively lightweight.
+The wide, adjustable shoulder straps and integrated ventilated harness make it comfortable and easy to use despite the weight.
+Since it has a high-volume 74.4-ounce tank, this awesome gas blower can sustain hours and hours of use at a time.
+And thanks to dampeners between the engine and chassis, the 350BT produces low vibrations that don’t stress your hands.
+As with most gardening tools, you’ll need earplugs while using this blower.
+It has a noise level of 104 decibels and 94 decibels, which is quite loud but still better than most models.

 Air cleaning system

-The gas-powered Poulan Pro PR48BT is packed with a ton of features that secure its place in this guide.
-The 48 cc two-cycle engine can produce high-velocity air speeds of up to 200 mph, which is a bit higher than our best choice.
+The gas-powered Poulan Pro PR48BT has many great features that secure its place in this guide.
+The 48 cc 2-cycle engine can produce high-velocity air speeds of up to 200 mph, so this is a little beast of a backpack blower.
 Its 2-cycle engine also means that it reduces costs and fuel modification.
-This, in addition to the airflow of about 475 cfm, means that the leaf blower will be able to remove heavy leaves, grass, and other debris easily.
+This, in addition to the airflow of about 475 cfm, means that the machine will be able to remove heavy leaves, grass clippings, and other debris easily.

-To make it easy, the PR48BT has convenient controls on the blower tube which includes cruise control for easy command, variable speed trigger and its angled nozzle is designed to point downward which reduces the effort you need to put in and maximizes clearing power.
-This makes a perfect gift for gardeners in your life.
+To make it easy to use, the Poulan PR48BT has convenient controls on the blower tube, which include cruise control for easy command, a variable speed throttle, and its angled nozzle designed to point downward, which reduces the effort you need to put in and maximizes clearing power.
+At 22 pounds, it’s not exactly lightweight, but it’s not too heavy either, and thanks to the contoured padded shoulder straps, it sits comfortably on the body.
+With a heavy-duty frame and powerful 48cc 2-cycle engine, this is one of the best backpack leaf blowers in this price range.
+This also makes it a perfect gift for gardeners in your life.

 48 cc two-cycle engine